eskinderit/FruitDefectsInspection/README.md

     </td>
   </tr>
 </table>
-  detecting defects (russet) in the apples building a pipeline that takes advantage of the typical reddish color (this task is mostly involving operations on color images - color segmentation - but also operations on the binary mask as done in the first task)
+Detecting defects (russet) in the apples building a pipeline that takes advantage of the typical reddish color (this task is mostly involving operations on color images - color segmentation - but also operations on the binary mask as done in the first task).

 ## Final task :apple:

 <table style="padding:10px">
   <tr>